AndoverWindowCleaners/WindowCleaningProject/README.md

 # Andover Window Cleaners

-This is the github page with code for Andover Window Cleaners.
+This is the Github page with code for Andover Window Cleaners.
-It will be split into two sections: Window Detection (python/tensorflow/numpy) and Flight (c++/arduino)
+It will be split into two sections: Window Detection (python/tensorflow/numpy) and Flight (c++/arduino).
+For Flight, check other repositories in this organization

 Team Members:
 * Patrick Chen